 “The only thing that does kind of bother me sometimes, though, and this is just being totally honest.
 I feel like my career has kind of been treated like a footnote.
 Like it’s just a footnote to Tom’s career,” Bledsoe said.

-He then went on to rattle off a list of legendary NFL quarterbacks such as Dan Marino, John Elway, Brett Favre, and others.
+He then gave a list of legendary NFL quarterbacks such as Dan Marino, John Elway, Brett Favre, and others.

 “What do they all have in common?” he asked Cowherd.